Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Introduction

-The asymptotic limit of the bias term in $L(\hat{\beta}_2^{\MTL})$ (cf. equation \eqref{eq_bias_simp}) involves ``asymmetric'' matrices in terms of two sample covariance matrices, whose analysis is technically involved.
-The study of the bias limit is inspired by free additions of random matrices \citep{nica2006lectures}.
-Additionally, inspired by recent results in \citet{BES_free1,BES_free2}, we obtain an almost sharp convergence rate to the bias limit.
-This work provides the first precise bias limit in the model shift setting, assuming that $\Sigma^{(1)} = \Sigma^{(2)}$ or $\Sigma^{(2)}$ is isotropic, and the covariates are sampled from Gaussian distributions.
-Showing the asymptotic bias limit under arbitrary covariate and model shifts is an interesting open problem for future work.
-See Section \ref{sec_conclude} for further discussions on the technical challenges.
+The asymptotic limit of equation \eqref{eq_var_simp} may also be derived using free probability theory.
+However, this approach is not fully justified when the covariates are sampled from non-Gaussian distributions with non-diagonal covariate shift matrices.
+Furthermore, our result provides almost sharp convergence rates to the asymptotic limit, while it is unclear how to obtain such rates using free probability techniques.
+The bias term involves asymmetric matrices in terms of two sample covariance matrices, whose analysis is technically involved.
+Our techniques are inspired by free additions of random matrices \citep{nica2006lectures} and recent results \citep{BES_free1}.
+In particular, we provide the first precise bias limit in the model shift setting, assuming that $\Sigma^{(1)} = \Sigma^{(2)}$ or that $\Sigma^{(2)}$ is isotropic, and the covariates are sampled from Gaussian distributions.
+Showing the asymptotic bias limit under arbitrary covariate and model shifts is an interesting open problem for future work (See Remarks \ref{remark_bias} and \ref{remark_open} for further discussions).